Homework 10: Repeating Actions and the DOM

 Inside the loop: Write an

-statement that uses your test.
-If the test passes, use the current item'sstyle
+ifstatement that uses your test.
+If the test passes, use the current item'sstyleproperty to change thecolorof its text. -

 Also inside the

-statement: Use an assignment statement to change the value ofurl
+ifstatement: Use an assignment statement to change the value ofurlto bepathplusurl.
+Then use the methodsetAttribute('href')to change the link'shrefto the new value ofurl.

 Submission